DaisyEverard/Weather-Dashboard/README.md

   * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history
   * When a user views the current weather conditions for that city they are presented with:
     * The city name
-    * The date
-    * An icon representation of weather conditions
+    * The date * An icon representation of weather conditions var iconurl = "http://openweathermap.org/img/w/" + iconcode + ".png"
     * The temperature
     * The humidity
-    * The wind speed
+    * The wind speed -->
   * When a user view future weather conditions for that city they are presented with a 5-day forecast that displays:
-    * The date
+    * The date - stored in unix, or with dt_txt. has lots of times.
     * An icon representation of weather conditions
     * The temperature
     * The humidity
   * When a user click on a city in the search history they are again presented with current and future conditions for that city
+ * use localStorage

 ## Mock-Up